Skip to content

 kubectl logs -f deploy/mistral-7b-release-lorax

-Tip: If helm upgrade --install returns Kubernetes cluster unreachable, your current kubeconfig context points at a cluster that is offline.
-Start your local cluster (e.g., Docker Desktop, kind, minikube) or switch to a reachable context with kubectl config use-context.
-Running kubectl get nodes before deploying helps confirm the API server is available.
+Tip: If helm upgrade --install returns Kubernetes cluster unreachable, your kubeconfig context points at a cluster that is offline.
+Start your local cluster (Docker Desktop, kind, minikube) or switch to a reachable context with kubectl config use-context.
+Running kubectl get nodes before deploying confirms the API server is up.

 Customize the base model and scaling

 You can swap in a different base model or adjust resources by creating a custom values file.
-Here's an example llama2-values.yaml:
+Here is an example llama2-values.yaml:

 # Use LLaMA 2 7B Chat instead of Mistral